-More than half of all MIT undergraduates enroll in arts courses each year—over a third of them in music classes—and many major or minor in arts-related subjects.
-MIT's arts faculty includes eminent artists such as Pulitzer Prize recipients composer John Harbison and writer Junot Díaz, as well as composer and musician Evan Ziporyn and visual artist Renée Green.
+Over 50 percent of all MIT undergraduates enroll in arts courses each year—with nearly half of students participating in music and theater classes or performance groups—and many major or minor in arts-related subjects.
+MIT's arts faculty includes eminent artists such as Pulitzer Prize recipients composer John Harbison and writer Junot Díaz, as well as composer and musician Evan Ziporyn, composer Tod Machover, director Jay Scheib, architect Antón García-Abril, designer Neri Oxman, and visual artist Renée Green.

 Each year MIT's performing groups and outside artists present over 300 music, theater, and dance events.
 Productions range from chamber music to electronic "hyperinstruments," and from Shakespearean plays to science theater.
 MIT's world music program features Boston's only Balinese gamelan, a Senegalese drumming ensemble, and an acclaimed South Asian performance series.
 For more information about the arts at MIT, visit http://arts.mit.edu/.